StorioGrapher/MaterialBalancer-Core00/README.md

 However, MaterialBalancer is specialized only for editing and viewing values with customized view.

+## Isn't this a one of the comparison chart?

+Yes, it is.
+But have better and nice features for productive comparison.

+At first, MaterialBalancer have View mode for comparing with many of aspect.
+Many of comparison chart have only one view or sorting function for a column.
+Also, it may not provide column re-ordering even it provide column selecting.
+Even if it could provide more configurable options, it may not provide column mirroring.

 ## Can't I do this with Spreadsheet?

 Yes, you may can, at least grouping.